MutualAidz/kairoslux-website/docs/KLW_REVISION_HISTORY_v01.md

+DEPRECATED: Use `docs/KLW_REVISION_HISTORY_v02.md` (v0.2) as the active log.
+This file is retained only as legacy reference.

 Kairos Lux Works – Revision History & Feedback Log (v0.1)

 Use this file to track how the website copy and structure evolve over time, and how each version relates to the Master Control Spec.